scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_misc_attacks.md

         As the NULL byte can act as a string delimiter (in certain contexts), it can be used to terminate a filename or a query to some back-end component.

     In some browsers, NULL bytes are simply ignored; so arbitrary null bytes can be inserted with blocked expressions to defeat certain blacklist-based filters.

+When crafting input for an attack, think of the ways that the data can be potentially transformed before any white list is met.